OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 **Docker Desktop and kubectl**
 You'd be forgiven if you missed the error at the end of the command output above.

 Having installed Docker Desktop for Windows on my local machine first, it bundled an earlier version of kubectl, `1.14.8` with it.
-Next, when I installed minikube, it required a later version: `1.16.2`.
+Next, when I installed Minikube, it required a later version: `1.16.2`.

 After a quick Google, I found the kubectl install [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows) which even warns you about this issue: